elqal3awii/WebSecurity-Academy-with-Python/Information disclosure/Information disclosure in error messages/README.md

-# Hack Steps
+## Hack Steps

-1. Inject a single quote in the product ID parameter to cause an error
+1. Inject a single quote in the productId parameter to cause an error
 2. Extract the framework name
 3. Submit the solution

-# Run Script
+## Run Script

 1. Change the URL of the lab
 2. Start script

 ```
-~$ python information_disclosure_in_error_messages.py
+~$ python main.py
 ```

-# Expected Output
+## Expected Output

 ```
-1. Injecting the payload..
+⦗1⦘ Injecting a single quote in the productId parameter to cause an error..
 OK
-2. Extracting the framework name..
-OK => Apache Struts *.*.*
+⦗2⦘ Extracting the framework name..
+OK => Apache Struts 2 2.3.31
-3. Submitting the solution..
+⦗3⦘ Submitting the solution..
 OK
 🗹 The lab should be marked now as solved
 ```